-Lamb, if it's real lamb, which ours is, is never more than 12 months old.
+If it's real, lamb is never more than 12 months old.

-Hoggett, a useful term that's not used much in this country, refers to animals that are more than one year old and less than two.
+Hogget is a useful term not used much in this country.
+It refers to animals that are more than one year old and less than two.
 For some, the small size of Icelandic lambs is a positive advantage.
 Others prefer something bigger.
 The choice is now yours.

 Mutton refers to meat from an animal MORE THAN two years old.
-We've had some inquiries about mutton,and we have some available this year.
-Please let us know if you're interested.
+We have mutton, too.

 Our Icelandics are hardy and independent, and ordinarily spend their lives outdoors on pasture, including lambing.
 They thrive on grass and, at our farm, grass and hay and forage is their exclusive diet.
-Grain (organic) is only used very sparingly as a 'come-along'.
-No hormones or prophylactic antibiotics, ever.
+No grain, no corn, no hormones or prophylactic antibiotics, ever.
 These traditional and natural methods are healthy for the sheep, and there are health and taste benefits for consumers as well.

 What the Icelandic Sheep Breeders of North America has to say about Icelandic Lamb: